1obo/dface/README.md

 If the page has changed sufficiently, alert on change and compare the new hashes to known defacements in an attempt to identify the attacker.

 Known defacements are currently pulled from zone-h.org.

+Added ability to create/detect/alert on new change types e.g. 5xx and 4xx server errors.